Thickness or height of your terrace structure

-Installing a driveway or terrace on the ground: which terrace structure to choose and which height to use?
+Laying a driveway or terrace on solid ground: which terrace structure to choose and what height to use?

-The secret of a terrace or driveway that stays beautiful for years
+The secret of a terrace or driveway that remains beautiful for years

-How thick or high your terrace structure should be depends on various factors: the desired bearing capacity, moisture drainage, rising damp and tensions.
-We recommend using a sub-foundation such as concrete rubble in any case.
+How thick or high your terrace structure should be depends on various factors: the desired load-bearing capacity, drainage, rising damp, and stresses.
+We definitely recommend using a sub-base such as crushed concrete.
 This prevents subsidence and makes the terrace structure load-bearing.
-By vibrating the concrete rubble with a vibrating plate machine, you compact and harden the soft surface.
+By compacting the crushed concrete with a vibrating plate machine, you densify and harden the soft subsoil.

-A screed or screed is also needed for a strong driveway or a sturdy terrace.
-For a result that will last for years, install your screed using Staenisgrate, which you fill with drainage mortar or sand cement screed.
-With these combos, tensions in your floor disappear, and if you go for drainage mortar, your screed is also water-permeable.
+For a strong driveway or a sturdy terrace, a screed or chape is also necessary.
+For a result that remains beautiful for years, install your screed using the StaenisGrid, which you fill with drainage mortar or sand-cement screed.
+With these combinations, stresses in your floor disappear, and if you opt for drainage mortar, your screed is also water-permeable.

 -